demisto/content/Packs/GoogleSheets/Integrations/GoogleSheets/README.md

 ### google-sheets-spreadsheet-get
 ***
-Returns the spreadsheet at the given ID
+Returns the spreadsheet at the given ID.

 #### Base Command